MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-read-replicas-portal.md

 ## Prerequisites

-- An [Azure Database for MySQL server flexible server instance](quickstart-create-server-portal.md) that is used as the source server.
+- An [Quickstart: Create an instance of Azure Database for MySQL with the Azure portal](quickstart-create-server-portal.md) that is used as the source server.

 ## Create a read replica

 A read replica server can be created using the following steps: